Rabaa massacre: Background

 Following the 2011 Egyptian revolution, Hosni Mubarak was ousted as president.
-After a period of inability, the Muslim Brotherhood took control of the government.
+After a period of instability, the Muslim Brotherhood took control of the government.
 However, within less than a year, mass protests calling for the resignation of President Mohamed Morsi culminated in the second revolution known as the 2013 Egyptian coup d'état.

 Supporters of the deposed president had occupied two squares – Rabaa al-Adawiya in Nasr City, Cairo and al-Nahda in Giza – originally to celebrate the one-year anniversary of his presidency, but from 3 July onwards to protest his ouster, vowing to remain there until Morsi was reinstated.
 Internal and external reconciliation processes were established to attempt to resolve the crisis peacefully.

 However the sit-ins became flash points for outbreaks of violence and bloody confrontations amongst pro-Morsi, anti-Morsi demonstrators and security forces.
 The encampments became permanent with stores, barbers and their own TV station.
 Authorities saw the camps as destabilising and disruptive and representing "a threat to the Egyptian national security and an unacceptable terrorizing of citizens," accusing the pro-Morsi side of provoking bloodshed to win sympathy.
 They also considered the standoff a hinder to putting Egypt on a "roadmap" to restoring civilian democracy, with a new constitution and new elections.
 The government threatened a raid on the protest camps on multiple occasions.
 An ultimatum was issued for the 14th of August, although Al-Azhar, Egypt's official Islamic authority, denied that such a warning had been given.

 The area around the Rabaa al-Adaweya Mosque had been packed with Muslim Brotherhood supporters sleeping in tents for over a month before the sit-in was cleared.

 Warning

-Initiatives in an attempt to resolve the tension, including foreign-backed efforts by Gulf Arab countries, the E.U. and the U.S.A., failed to yield a positive outcomes.
+Initiatives in an attempt to resolve the tension, including foreign-backed efforts by Gulf Arab countries, the European Union and the United States, failed to yield a positive outcome.
 The state authorities referenced these failures and issued the ultimatum.
 Prime Minister Hazem el-Beblawi warned ahead of the Muslim Eid al-Fitr holiday that the government's decision to clear the sit-ins was "irreversible".

 According to the Interior Ministry, the plan was to disperse the six-week-old sit-ins gradually by forming cordons around the two sites as early as dawn Monday, 12 August, allowing protesters to leave but preventing others from getting in, to minimize casualties before using water cannons and tear gas.
 Leaked news of the plan prompted thousands of protesters to defiantly flood into two protest camps, prompting police to postpone the move as the protesters fortified the sit-in camps.
 In Rabaa, men with helmets, sticks and what appeared to be protective sports equipment guarded barricades made of sandbags, truck tires and brick.
 They also built three concrete waist-high barriers to stop armored vehicles from entering the camps.